 This is used for unanticipated expenses.
 Any portion of the deposit not used by the student will be refunded at the time of departure.

-Includes tuition, room and board, ESL support, insurance, activity fee, book fee, extra-curricular activity fees, airport trips for fall arrival and spring departure, and home stays or airport trips for Christmas and Spring Break.
-Does not include the graduation fee of $60 or medical fees not covered by insurance.
+Includes tuition, room and board, first-year only tutoring support, insurance, activity fee, book fee, extra-curricular activity fees, airport trips for fall arrival and spring departure, and home stays or airport trips for Christmas and Spring Break.
+Does not include the graduation fee of $75 or medical fees not covered by insurance.
+(Intensive tutoring for second year students and beyond is available at an extra charge.)

 This fee also covers several day trips during both semesters for shopping trips to Asian markets, eating at Asian restaurants, and attending various concerts, sporting events, and plays.

 Also included are two major trips per year.
-Past trips have gone to Chicago; the Rocky Mountains in Colorado; San Antonio, Texas; Branson, Missouri; Kansas City, Missouri; Washington, D.C.; and Denver, Colorado.
+Past trips have gone to Chicago; the Rocky Mountains in Colorado; San Antonio, Texas; Branson, Missouri; Kansas City, Missouri; Washington, D.C.; Denver, Colorado; and other major cities in the central United States.

-Since all accounts with the school are due and payable on June 1, the following refunds will be made to students who withdraw.
-Tuition and dorm fees: 50% for an academic semester in which classes have met for ten days or less.
-No refund for semesters in which classes have met for more than ten days.
+Since all accounts with the school are due and payable on May 1, the following refunds will be made to students who withdraw.
+Students who register but do not attend will be charged for one semester.
 No refunds will be given if a student is dismissed for disciplinary reasons.